OSGP/Documentation/Userguide/Installation/setupOSGP.md

 ![alt text](./installation-script-screenshots/tomcat-7-tomcat-started.png)

 ###Probe
 This is an optional program that shows the status of the TomCat resources in real time.
 To install Probe you can follow this [guide](https://github.com/psi-probe/psi-probe/wiki/InstallationApacheTomcat "probe").
-Note that you need to add the Tomcat users under Security in the guide in the tomcat-users.xml in your Eclipse environment.
+Note that you need to add the Tomcat users in the guide's Security part in the tomcat-users.xml in your Eclipse environment.
 To downoad the war file go to: [https://github.com/psi-probe/psi-probe/releases](https://github.com/psi-probe/psi-probe/releases "title").
 You need to copy the war file to: `/home/dev/<your Eclipse workspace>/.metadata/.plugins/org.eclipse.wst.server.core/tmp0/webapps`.

 ### Starting pgAdmin III and Connect to PostgreSQL
 Open pgAdminIII and configure a connection: choose the 'Add a connection to a server.' and fill out the fields using